-For many seniors, April 1 marks the end of a long and often stressful period of uncertainty.
-Envelopes or emails from colleges will arrive, and the result is usually a definitive acceptance or denial.
+For many seniors, April marks the end of a long period of uncertainty.
+Emails and envelopes from colleges have arrived, and the result is usually a definitive acceptance or denial.
 However, for students who are put on a college’s waiting list, the next steps are less clear.
 Due to an increase in the number of applications per student driven by test-optional policies, and student uncertainty about where to apply, waitlists are expected to be longer this year.
-With uncertainty around topics such as international students being able to get a Visa, families re-evaluating college cost amid the economic hardships of the pandemic, and the possibility that students will want to attend college closer to home, we anticipate that waitlist activity will occur throughout the summer.
+In addition, factors such as the ability of international students being able to get Visas to study in the USA, families re-evaluating college cost amid the economic hardships of the pandemic, and the possibility that students will want to attend college closer to home, we anticipate that waitlist activity will occur throughout the summer.
 Here are some tips on dealing with life on the waitlist.

 Prioritize: When considering the different offers, you need to determine if you want to remain on any of the waiting lists and inform the college (or colleges) of your decision.
 Most colleges ask you to respond via email or the college portal stating your interest.
 If you are not passionate about attending a college that wait-listed you, do not remain on the waitlist.
 In an article from U.S. News and World Report, Eric Kaplan, a former associate dean of undergraduate admissions at the University of Pennsylvania, offers this advice to students who have been wait-listed: “If they are happy with their other choices, please don’t say, ‘Yes’ to the waitlist.
 They could effectively be taking somebody else’s spot.”
 Also, keep in mind that the chances of getting off of the waiting list are difficult to predict and vary depending on the school and the number of applications a school receives each year.